 Powering these types of writing assistants is artificial intelligence.
 AI can analyze large amounts of data to determine patterns and scan for correct usage—saving writers and editors time and helping them catch errors.

-To get more insights into AI-powered writing tools, Content Science Review spoke with Amy Cuevas Schroeder, director of content at the AI writing assistant technology company Qordoba.
+To get more insights into AI-powered writing tools, Content Science Review spoke with Amy Cuevas Schroeder, director of content at the AI writing assistant technology company Writer (formerly Qordoba).

 SCHROEDER: There are a variety of AI writing assistants to choose from now, and we worked with an analyst to vet the benefits of each of them by use case.
 Content marketing specialists use AI writing assistants to make sure their writing is engaging and written in a consistent brand voice across platforms, including websites, blogs, and social media.
 In addition to editing, some AI writing tools help with SEO strategy.

-I’ve been producing content in pretty much every format for 20 years—starting in journalism and magazines, then for advertising agencies, then for companies like Etsy and Minted, and now for Qordoba.
-I think of Qordoba as helping to scale my brain, or at least my copy editing process, so that I can focus on creating original content.
-A good AI writing assistant goes beyond catching spelling and grammar mistakes; I like Qordoba because it helps identify wordiness, passive voice, and helps me make sure that I’m staying on-brand and consistent with our messaging.
+I’ve been producing content in pretty much every format for 20 years—starting in journalism and magazines, then for advertising agencies, then for companies like Etsy and Minted, and now for Writer.
+I think of Writer as helping to scale my brain, or at least my copy editing process, so that I can focus on creating original content.
+A good AI writing assistant goes beyond catching spelling and grammar mistakes; I like Writer because it helps identify wordiness, passive voice, and helps me make sure that I’m staying on-brand and consistent with our messaging.

-Lisa Young, a content strategy manager for Twitter, says Qordoba is their “content guardian angel,” and I think that’s a great way to think about an AI writing assistant.
+Lisa Young, a content strategy manager for Twitter, says Writer is their “content guardian angel,” and I think that’s a great way to think about an AI writing assistant.

 SCHROEDER: We recently created a timeline that gives a snapshot of AI’s evolution in the last 50 years.
 It’s interesting to think back to 2007, when Apple welcomed autocorrect to mobile OS.
 In the last decade, machine learning, natural language processing (NLP), and neural networks have made major strides, allowing for the next-generation of writing assistants to be AI-based.